MBA Student Handbook - MBA Graduation Requirements and Academic Regulations

 Upon completion of approved transfer credits, the student must provide the Atkinson School recorder an official transcript from the transfer institution.
 The Recorder will evaluate and convert the credits to Atkinson School semester credits.
 (Note: quarter credits and semester credits are not equal: 3 quarter credits equal 2 semester credits; 6 quarter credits equal 4 semester credits; 9 quarter credits equal 6 semester credits.)

 Transfer Credits from the Atkinson School Certificate in Public Management

-Twelve credits earned through the CPM (Certificate in Public Management) may be transferred towards credit for the MBA program.
+Twelve credits earned through the CPM (Certificate in Public Management) prior to fall semester 2013 may be transferred towards credit for the MBA program.
 The Dean, in consultation with the Director of Admissions, will determine the specific courses for which the CPM credits will be applied.

 Requests for Exceptions to Academic Policies or Procedures